-Using the wonderful Stormont Studio at the Gallery as a base,
+Using the Stormont Studio at the Gallery as a base,

-Denise and Sarah will lead two workshops taking people outside to walk, talk and draw along the nearby river Rother.
+Denise and Sarah, from Stables Studio Artists, will lead two workshops taking people outside to walk, talk and draw along the nearby river Rother.

 A place of visual contrasts.
 These workshops are open to all.
 No experience necessary.

 First two-day workshop - April 15th and 22nd, 11.00am - 5.00pm.

 Second two day workshop - April 29th and May 6th, 11.00am - 5.00pm.

 For more information or to book please email

 This exhibition shows how drawings can be made using a variety of implements materials and methods.

 Because drawing can be part of a painting, we include a couple of water colours with ink and gouache by John Piper where the marks and methods of making them are many and various.

 You will also see two colourful drawings by Bratby and some incredibly fine pencil work by Carol Masied and Robert Mackechnie, the former detailed observation of natural objects and the latter a minimal abstract composition.
 In contrast there are two works by Burra who is drawing in strong black ink line and solid inked areas.